Special Education Program Requirements

 - no grade in Education courses of less than C (courses can be taken only twice and extenuating circumstances must be petitioned to the department);

-- no grade in any course of less than C;
+- no grade in any content (major), LaIP or education course of less than C;

 - a review of student’s Application for Admission into HCTEP by Department of Education.